DEIN LP staking

 While participating in DEIN LP staking, it's important to be aware of potential risks, although they are unlikely to occur.
 One such risk is the extremely remote possibility of the Compounded Pool being fully liquidated, which is designed as a last resort measure.
 However, DEIN employs various mechanisms to minimize this likelihood and prioritize efficient resource utilization.

-We reccomend to read more about the Compounded Pool here:
+We recommend reading more about the Compounded Pool here:

 Compounded Pool